psiphi75/web-remote-control/Protocol.md

 #### error

-This message is sent by the proxy only, and always in response to a mesasge from the device.
+This message is sent by the proxy only, and always in response to a message from the device.

 * *Senders*: proxy, on a request from a device
 * *Final recipient*: The sending device
 * *Mandatory fields*: n/a
 * *Data*: The `data` field can contain any valid JSON type.
-* *Response from proxy to sender*: On receving a ping the proxy will return the the message immediately.
+* *Response from proxy to sender*: On receiving a ping the proxy will return the the message immediately.
 The fields returned are:
     * `type`: "error".
     * `seq`: Same value as in the request message.
     * `uid`: null